mingzhufan/CPC3D-Dataset/README.md

 For each pose-clothing combination, the same body shape can be compared across different poses and clothing conditions.
 This design supports analysis of pose effects, clothing effects, and their interaction.

-In addition to the synthetic dataset, CPC3D includes a small-scale real-scan subset with manual measurements.
+In addition to the synthetic dataset, CPC3D includes a real-scan subset with manual measurements.
 This subset supports measurement analysis by comparing measurements extracted from predicted SMPL bodies with manual references.

 ## What Will Be Released

-This repository will provide the following resources upon paper acceptance.
+This repository currently provides the release plan.
+The full dataset and code will be made publicly available upon paper acceptance.

 ### 1. Synthetic CPC3D Dataset

 - Dressed partial point clouds
-- Corresponding SMPL body ground truth
+- Corresponding undressed SMPL body ground truth
 - Pose labels for P1-P10
 - Clothing labels for the 8 garment types
 - Training and testing sample lists used in the paper